background leftbackground right

 Because your ideas deserve to be heard.
 Your knowledge deserves to travel.
 Your voice matters.
 You just need the right tool.

-We're leveling a playing field that's been tilted against people like me for way too long.
+We're leveling a playing field that's been tilted against people like us for way too long.
 So if you've ever had something to say but couldn't bring yourself to say it on camera.
 If you've ever watched others succeed in a world that seemed designed for a different kind of personality.
 Know that we built HeyGen for you.